 - There are 12 professors, all distinguished teachers, to consult when questions arise.

-- We will offer optional workshops to prepare for the first writing assignment (e.g., how to do a “close reading”), which will ease the anxiety that most first-year students feel, whatever their preparation.
+- We offer workshops to prepare for the first writing assignment (e.g., how to do a “close reading”), which will ease the anxiety that most first-year students feel, whatever their preparation.
+No other first-year humanities course at Princeton offers so much support.

-Although there is a lot of reading, there is really only one kind of assignment and paper—a close reading of a passage from a text of your choice—so students are not asked to start over and learn a new kind of task each week.
+Although there is a lot of reading, there is really only one kind of assignment and paper—a close reading of a passage from a text of your choice—so students have the opportunity to slow down and dive deep into the books that interest them most.
 Over the semester, faculty see that students get better and better at writing the papers, and there is a great deal of feedback and guidance along the way.
 Sequence grades are not based on a “curve” like many other first-year course grades.
+HUM is a course where everyone can excel, and where undergraduates and faculty share the experience of encountering books that are as new, as exciting, as powerful, and as beautiful the tenth time you read them as they are the first.
+We are all their students together.

 Isabelle Laurenzi ‘15, Religion Major, Creative Writing Thesis